aaronprice/messenger/README.md

 All endpoints have been tested via RSpec.

-In terms of service objects.
-I don't really see a need to include service objects in this application because of the simplicity, but for insight into how I would implement service objects, they would be setup as operations under each namespace as seen in the [back_ops](https://github.com/aaronprice/back_ops) gem I created.

-In my opinion, services are only called after all data has been validated and persisted.

-I chose to stop development without implementing statistics because I believe enough has been implemented that you get a sense of the foundation that is being built.
+I've created a simple service that updates that stats for a channel after a message has been posted.
+I realize the functionality could be pulled off by cache counters in Rails, but I built the service to illustrate how I would implement a service in this architecture.

 I am definitely looking forward to some feedback on the work, though.
 Likes, dislikes, etc.

 I see many areas in which this application could grow.
 It could very well be the foundation of an app like slack, with direct messaging, threads, emojies, mentions, etc.